-How to configure PHPFox with Memcached
+How to Configure PHPFox with Memcached

-PHPFox is an application that will help you build your own social network.
+For those not aware, PHPFox is an application that will help you build your own social network.
 You can have hundreds or thousands of people on your community, interacting at the same time.

 However, when your social networking website grows big, this may slow it down.
 The resource consumption of your website will grow, the number of requests executing on the server will multiply and this will slow your website down.
 Of course, this is something that you need to think about, as if your website becomes slow, it will not attract new members and the existing ones may decide to go away.